centrifuge/documentation/docs/tinlake/contracts/deployments.md

 title: Deployments
 category: 2.
 Contracts
 ---
 The Tinlake contracts are intended to be deployed once for every asset class.
-There are is no shared code between any deployments to allow for a maximum of flexibility.
+There is no shared code between any deployments to allow for a maximum of flexibility.
 We intend for users to customize and modify the codebase to better suit their needs.
 The codebase is clearly split into components that could and should be adjusted and core contracts.
 The core contracts enforce fairly basic rules (such as making sure a borrower can only unlock their NFT if they repaid their entire debt) while allowing other behaviors to be configured (such as how much interest the borrwer needs to pay).

 The architecture for the contracts is built to make sure that the contracts intended to be customized have extremely simple interfaces and are purely limited to that functionality.
 By making these contracts small and simple, the amount of code that needs to be modified is minimized and thus the risk of bugs being introduced through that code is too.